 What we do

-The Department for Education is responsible for education and children’s services in England.
-We work to achieve a highly educated society in which opportunity is equal for children and young people, no matter what their background or family circumstances.
+The Department for Education is responsible for education, children’s services, higher and further education policy, apprenticeships and wider skills in England, and equalities.
+We work to achieve a highly educated society in which opportunity is equal for all, no matter what their background or family circumstances.